kylestetz/CLNDR/README.md

   // plugin init.
   // defualts to null - no initially selected date
   selectedDate: null,
+  // Set this to true if you don't want `inactive` dates to be selectable.
+  // This will only matter if you are using the `constraints` option.
+  ignoreInactiveDaysInSelection: null,

   // CLNDR can render in any time interval!
   // You can specify if you want to render one or more months, or one ore more